octopusden/octopus-confluence-markdown-renderer-plugin/MarkdownRendererPlugin/README.md

 2. In the screen select "Markdown Renderer" tab
 3. There you should see the following screen:
 ![initialAdminScreen](src/main/resources/images/initialAdminScreen.png)<br/>
-Checking "Allow Plain URL" enables usage of Plain URL source for user, refer to section [Plain URL Parameters](#1) for more information.<br/>
+Checking "Allow Plain URL" enables usage of Plain URL source for users, refer to section [Plain URL Parameters](#1) for more information.<br/>
 "Sources List" presents the table of sources that plugin shall propose to users.
 From there you can view, add and delete sources.
 <br/> Each source has the following parameters:
    * Name -> name of the source, must be unique